DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates:
 ### **2020/09/11 - v0.79**
-* Attempt fix dungeon refuse to complete even when all enemies are killed (please let me know if you still face this issue)
+* Fix dungeon generates room but no way to get to the room issue

 ### **2020/09/10 - v0.77**
  * Dungeon now shows if dungeon is completed as a variable